Data centers aren’t just another job site. They move faster, come with tighter requirements, and bring in bigger budgets—but only if you’re ready.

 - Smart Dispatch takes skills, proximity, and workload into account when recommending who to send.

 Data centers demand a full paper trail.
-Not just for compliance—but for clarity.
-On long jobs or high-stakes equipment, you need proof of what was done, when, and by whom.
+Not just for compliance, but for clarity.
+On long jobs or high-stakes equipment typical of data center construction jobs, you need proof of what was done, when, and by whom—then turn that record into decisions with real-time reporting.

 - Photos can be uploaded at the property, job, or asset level.